Dyadic Reinforcement Learning: A Regret Bound

 \section{A Regret Bound}

 In this section, we establish a regret bound of our dyadic RL algorithm in a tabular setting.
+Throughout the section, we operate under the assumption that Approximations \ref{appr:episodic_mdp} and \ref{appr:hier_structure} hold true.
 The proof derives from that of the non-hierarchical regret bound in \citep{russo2019worst}.
 We begin by introducing notations and definitions, then transition into stating the primary regret bound.
-Finally, we discuss the proof of the regret bound.

-In this section, we use capital letters to denote random variables and use lower-case letters to denote realized values.
-Following notation from Section \ref{subsection:algorithm}, for each episode number $k$, time block number $w$ and time period number $h$, we define